 When To Clean Up The Garden

-If you start walking around in your gardens while the soil is still wet, it can cause soil compaction.
+It’s also best to wait until the ground has thawed and dried out a bit.
+If you start walking around in your beds while the soil is still wet, it can cause compaction.

-This can make it very difficult for plants to grow later on (plus, you might lose a shoe in the muck… not that I would know anything about that).
+This can make it very difficult for plants to grow later on (plus, you might lose a shoe in the muck…not that I would know anything about that).

-How To Spring Clean Your Garden
+How To Spring Clean Your Garden & Yard

 Just like any task that involves cleaning indoors, outdoor clean up can be a major chore – especially when you have lots of garden beds like I do.
 But don’t worry, you don’t have to get it all done in one day.